Madrid in Autumn for Solo Travel: Where the City Actually Works

 For accommodation, CoolRooms Palacio de Atocha is a boutique option nearby that’s worth considering.
 Set in a renovated palace, it offers large, bright rooms and a peaceful inner courtyard - ideal if you like the idea of staying near the action, but want a quiet place to retreat in the afternoon with a book or a glass of wine.
 The hotel is a short walk from Antón Martín market, where you can browse fresh produce or stop for a casual lunch.

-For travelers who enjoy design shops, vintage bookstores, creative cafés and a slightly younger energy, Malasaña and Conde Duque are also worth a look.
+For those who enjoy design shops, vintage bookstores, creative cafés and a slightly younger energy, Malasaña and Conde Duque are also worth a look.
 These areas are not as quiet as Salesas or Chamberí, but they’re safe, central, and full of personality.

 If you stay here, you’ll have easy access to small galleries, community theatres, and some of the best specialty coffee spots in Madrid.
 It’s also a great base if you’re the kind of traveler who likes to wander with no particular destination - just following streets and seeing what appears.